danielsaidi/DocumentKit/Sources/DocumentKit/DocumentKit.docc/Getting-Started.md

 }
 ```

-DocumentKit also extends `DocumentGroup` with a modifier that lets you present onboarding screens and splash screens when the app starts for the first time, as described further down.
+DocumentKit also extends ``SwiftUI/DocumentGroup`` with view modifiers that let you present onboarding modals and splash screens when the app starts for the first time, as described further down.